farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/README.md

 1. Set up the required environment variables:
 > [!Note]
 > You can download the kubeconfig file from your Kyma runtime instance in the SAP BTP cockpit.
-If you are using default, you should also be able to access the kubeconfig from your local machine under `~/.kube/config`.
+If you have already configured the default Kubeconfig, you should also be able to access the kubeconfig from your local machine under `~/.kube/config`.
    - In shell

       ```shell